rspamd/rspamd/doc/faq.md

 sysctl kernel.core_uses_pid = 1
 sysctl fs.suid_dumpable = 2
 ```
-first one added PID to core file name, and second allowed setuid processes to be dumped.
-A good idea is add this settings to `/etc/sysctl.conf` and then run `sysctl -p` for apply.
+The first one adds the PID to core file name, and the second allows setuid processes to be dumped.
+A good idea is to add these settings to `/etc/sysctl.conf` and then run `sysctl -p` to apply them.

-In case of distro with systemd (most mainstream Linux distros), there are additional settings.
+On a distro with systemd (most mainstream Linux distros), there are additional settings.
-First, you need edit file `/etc/systemd/system.conf` and uncomment `DefaultLimitCORE` parameter and set it to `infinity` (`DefaultLimitCORE=infinity`) to enable systemd core dumps.
-After this, you need run `systemctl daemon-reload` to reread configuration followed by `systemstl daemon-reexec` to apply it.
+First, you will need to edit the file `/etc/systemd/system.conf` and uncomment the `DefaultLimitCORE` parameter and set it to `infinity` (`DefaultLimitCORE=infinity`) to enable systemd core dumps.
+After this, you will need to run `systemctl daemon-reload` to reread the configuration followed by `systemstl daemon-reexec` to apply it.

-Then you need edit limit of coredumps for services.
-You should edit service unit and add parameter `LimitCORE=unlimited` to the `[Service]` section of unit (in theory, `DefaultLimitCORE` option is enough but in practice you may need to enforce `LimitCORE` for each service).
-A good practice is to add overrides to user file that is located in `/etc/systemd/system/` as the original unit-file will be replaced after upgrade.
+Then you will need to edit the limit of coredumps for services.
+You should edit the service unit and add the parameter `LimitCORE=unlimited` to the `[Service]` section of the unit.
+(In theory, the `DefaultLimitCORE` option is enough but in practice you may need to enforce `LimitCORE` for each service).
+A good practice is to add overrides to a user file that is located in `/etc/systemd/system/` as the original unit-file will be replaced after upgrade.

-After unit-file is changed you should run `systemctl daemon-reload` followed by `systemctl restart rmilter.service` or `systemctl restart rspamd.service`.
+After the unit file is changed you should run `systemctl daemon-reload` followed by `systemctl restart rmilter.service` or `systemctl restart rspamd.service`.

-In distributives with traditional SysV init you can use service init file, for example `/etc/init.d/rspamd` to permit dumping of core files by setting the appropriate resource limit.
-You need add line
+In distros with traditional SysV init you can use the service init file, for example `/etc/init.d/rspamd` to permit dumping of core files by setting the appropriate resource limit.
+You will need to add the following line

 ```
 ulimit -c unlimited
 ```

 just after the heading comment.
-In FreeBSD you can use `/usr/local/etc/rc.d/rspamd` file in the same way.
+On FreeBSD you can use the file `/usr/local/etc/rc.d/rspamd` in the same way.

-A good way to test core files setup is sending SIGILL signal to a process.
-For example, run `pkill --signal 4 rspamd` or `kill -s 4 <YOUR_PID>` and then check `/coreland` directory for a core dump.
+A good way to test the core files setup is sending a `SIGKILL` signal to a process.
+For example, run `pkill --signal 4 rspamd` or `kill -s 4 <YOUR_PID>` and then check the `/coreland` directory for a core dump.

-### Now I have too many core files, how to limit their amount
+### Now I have too many core files

-Rspamd can stop dumping cores upon reaching specific limit.
+Rspamd can stop dumping cores upon reaching a specific limit.
 To enable this functionality you can add the following lines to the `etc/rspamd/local.d/options.inc`:

 ```ucl
 cores_dir = "/coreland/";
 max_cores_size = 1G;
 ```

-That will limit the joint amount of files in `/coreland/` folder to 1 gigabyte.
+That will limit the combined size of files in the `/coreland/` directory to 1 gigabyte.
 After reaching this limit, rspamd will stop dumping core files.
-Rspamd cannot distinguish its own core files from other core files in a system.
-That is an inevitable limitation.
+(Please note that rspamd cannot distinguish its own core files from other core files in a system.)

-### What can I do with a core files
+### What can I do with core files
-In the most cases, it is enough to open core file with `gdb`  or other debugger, such as `lldb`:
+In most cases, it is enough to open core file with `gdb`  or another debugger, such as `lldb`:

 ```
 gdb `which rspamd` -c /coreland/rspamd.core lldb `which rspamd` -c /coreland/rspamd.core
 ```

-If a core file has been opened without errors then you can type `bt full` in debugger command line to get the full stack trace that caused this particular error.
+If a core file has been opened without errors then you can type `bt full` in the debugger command line to get the full stack trace that caused this particular error.

 ### Why can I have different results for the same message
-If your message is gains `reject` score, rspamd stops further checks to save some resources.
-However, some checks, such as network checks could still occur as they might be started before reaching this threshold for this message.
-Therefore, sometimes you might see different (but all more or equal to `reject` threshold) results for a same message.
-To avoid this behaviour you could set HTTP header
+If your message has gained a `reject` score, rspamd will stop further checks to save resources.
+However, some checks, such as network checks, could still occur as they might be started before reaching this threshold for the message.
+Therefore, sometimes you might see different (but all greater than or equal to the `reject` threshold) results for the same message.
+To avoid this behaviour you can set the HTTP header

 ```
 Pass: all
 ```

-when making request to rspamd (which is equal to `-p` flag for `rspamc` client).
+when making a request to rspamd (which is equal to `-p` flag for `rspamc` client).

-Another possible reason of different results is too low DNS timeouts or too low task timeout so asynchronous rules can't get results before killed by a timeout.
+Another possible reason for different results is too low a DNS, or task, timeout setting so asynchronous rules can't get results before being killed by a timeout.
 To get help about the relevant options you can type the following commands:

 ```
 rspamadm confighelp options.DNS